Seigō Nakano: Opposition to Tōjō

 In the final months of his life, Nakano attempted to aid in overthrowing the Tōjō cabinet.
 He reached out to men such as Konoe Fumimaro, Tanabe Tadao, who was an officer on the Planning Board, Matsumae Shigeyoshi, Hatoyama Ichirō, and Prince Higashikuni.
 Ultimately, Nakano planned to convince the senior statesmen to remove Tōjō and have him replaced by General Ugaki Kazushige.
 Tōjō loyalists would then be purged from the Army and government while the economy would be rationalized to turn the tide of the war and force the United States into peace talks.

-Hoping to have Nakano removed from the diet when the Tōjō cabinet presented a plan for greater economic controls, on October 21, Nakano and 100 other were arrested by the police.
-While in confinement, Nakano confessed to spreading harmful rumours about the government.
-As this confession was not enough to legally confine him and prevent from attending the October 26th diet session however, Nakano was made to sign an agreement not to attend the diet the next day and released on the 25th.
+Hoping to have Nakano removed from the diet when the Tōjō cabinet presented a plan for greater economic controls, on October 21, Nakano and 100 others were arrested by the police.
+While in confinement, Nakano confessed to spreading harmful rumors about the government.
+As this confession was not enough to legally confine him and prevent from attending the October 26th Diet session however, Nakano was made to sign an agreement not to attend the diet the next day and released on the 25th.
 However, he was then taken to Kempeitai headquarters shortly before once again being sent home.

-On October 27th, Nakano Seigō committed suicide.
-The circumstances surrounding his death had been a source of debate since the incident happened.
+On October 27, Nakano Seigō committed suicide.
+The circumstances surrounding his death have been a source of debate since the incident happened.
 It is speculated that at the Kempeitai headquarters, the officers there coerced him into taking his own life by threatening his family.
-Before Nakano committed suicide, the portraits of Hitler and Mussolini in his room were placed with a statue of Kusunoki Masashige, a samurai known for his intense loyalty, and a biography of Saigō Takamori, a figure he had admired for all of his life.
-20,000 men attended his funeral.
+Before Nakano committed suicide, the portraits of Hitler and Mussolini in his room were replaced with a statue of Kusunoki Masashige, a samurai known for his intense loyalty, and a biography of Saigō Takamori, a figure he had admired for all of his life.
+20,000 people attended his funeral.